PyWoody/S3StreamingTransfer/README.md

         Config=config
     )
 ```
 By using an enhanced generator, you can take advantage of a pre-write cache to cut down on needless calls to the `file_obj`'s `.write` method.
 Yielding back the amount written by the `boto3` `client` will also help the sender track how much data has actually been processed.
+Of course, you could cache the writes in first example, but that's no fun.